higorvoltz/bit-manipulation/README.md

 # bit-manipulation

-show tips and tricks for bit manipylation
+>show tips and tricks for bit manipylation

+Easy techniques to create abstractions